tufts-carpentries/python-novice-gapminder/_episodes/13-conditionals.md

 > ## Trimming Values
 >
-> Fill in the blanks so that this program creates a new list
+> Fill in the blanks.
-> containing zeroes where the original list's values were negative
+>
-> and ones where the origina list's values were positive.
+> The `result` should be a new list of 1's and 0's, where positive values
+> are converted to 1's, and negative values are converted to 0's.
 >
 > ~~~
 > original = [-1.5, 0.2, 0.4, 0.0, -1.3, 0.4]